-If one thinks back maybe a decade or so, beekeeping was considered something of an older person's pastime.
+If one thinks back maybe a decade or so, beekeeping was considered a pastime more suited to "folks of a certain age".
 The stereotypical image was of an older gentleman, living in a rural setting tending to his bees and enjoying a few jars of honey each summer.

 For whatever reason - be it the Internet, greater environmental awareness, heightened concern for our bees or just the winds of change - beekeeping today is enjoying a resurgence of interest across all demographics.
 Man and woman, boy and girl - beekeeping is for everyone and its benefits are becoming increasingly accessible to many.

 Let's start with one of the primary concerns of many when thinking of kids alongside bees.
 The layman often has a concern about safety issues, reasonably enough.
 While there is always a need for adult supervision with younger kids and a need for common sense precautions, these concerns need not create too much of a burden.

 Many beekeepers very intentionally engage their kids in beekeeping activities, exposing them to the wonders of bees at an early age.

 This article looks at the benefits of bringing kids into the world of beekeeping and the practical considerations in doing so.